Polderrider/polderrider.github.io/projects.md

 layout: page
 ---

-More details to follow by 15 Novemeber 2023
+More details to follow by 15 November 2023

 ### Stock Trader web-app